get-woke/woke/README.md

 want to inform the author that they can make better word choices.

-If you're using `woke` on PRs, you can choose to enforce these rules with a non-zero exit code, but running `woke --exit-1-on-failure`.
+If you're using `woke` on PRs, you can choose to enforce these rules with a non-zero exit code by running `woke --exit-1-on-failure`.

 ### Parallelism